12 Travel Disasters I’ve Actually Seen Happen

 Any time bags are checked, there’s the potential for them to be lost, which is why I encourage travelers on my trips to only check bags if necessary—and if they must, make sure they pack all their can’t-live-without items in their carry-on.
 Must-need items that should go in carry on include: medication, electronics (including chargers!), clean underwear, toothpaste and a toothbrush, and any valuable items like jewelry.
 I’ve had clients’ luggage go missing a couple times, though it’s always shown up within 24 hours.

 If it happens to you: Immediately report the missing luggage to the airline, make a list of what is missing, and request reimbursement for purchases that will tide you over (like toiletries and inexpensive clothing).
-Learn more about what to do if the airline loses your luggage.

 Broken down cars